oechsler/oechsler/RESUME.md

 ### Tech related

+- 2017 &emsp; Host: Creating games with Love2d &minus; "Projekttage" at Liese-Meitner Gymansium
+- 2015 &emsp; Host: Creating games with Unity 3D &minus; "Projekttage" at Liese-Meitner Gymansium
 - 2015 &emsp; BOGY internship at medialesson GmbH in Pforzheim
 - 2014 &emsp; Internship at SYZYGY in Bad-Homburg
 - 2014 &emsp; Hackathon at SYZYGY in Frankfurt
 - 2013 &emsp; Hackathon at Meyle+Müller / medialesson in Pforzheim

-- 2015 &emsp; Host: Creating games with Unity 3D &minus; "Projekttage" at Liese-Meitner Gymansium
-- 2015 &emsp; Host: Creating games with Love2d &minus; "Projekttage" at Liese-Meitner Gymansium

 ### Non-tech related